johnkxl/df-deploy/README.md

 ## Notes on Data Splits and Deployment Strategy

-To ensure consistency between feature selection, hyperparameter optimization, and model ranking, it is recommended to deploy models trained on the **same dataset** used as input to `df-analyze`.
+To ensure consistency between feature selection, hyperparameter optimization, and model ranking, models created using `df-deploy` are only trained on the **same dataset** used as input to `df-analyze`.

 New data should be reserved for testing the generalisability of the deployed model(s).
 If performance on the new data degrades significantly, a new pipeline run should be initiated: